faisalmemon/ios-crash-dump-analysis-book/examples/siri_crash_osx/siriCrashExplanation.md

 Contents/MacOS/SiriNCService
 ```

-This is interesting because normally its applications that crash.
+This is interesting because normally it's applications that crash.
 Here we see a software component crashing.
 The Siri service is a distributed app which uses cross process communication\index{operating system!cross process communication} (xpc)\index{XPC} to do its work.
 We see that from references to xpc as above.